 You need to know the legalities of owning a teacup pig in your area.
 They can be considered livestock or exotic animals and not always allowed in neighborhoods.

-Standard procedures for cats and dogs, like spaying and neutering, need to be done by a specialist on a teacup pig.
-This is important because you have to spay and neuter teacup pigs (all or our male pigs are neutered, but our females are too tiny for the surgery until they are 4-5 months of age).
+Standard procedures for cats and dogs, like spaying and neutering, need to be done by a specialist on a mini pig.
+This is important because you have to spay and neuter pigs (all or our male pigs are neutered, and our females have the spay surgery).
 If not spayed or neutered, piggies can become unmanageable.

-Teacup pigs need access to water, as they love to play in it.
-If you get a teacup pig, get a little shallow kiddy pool.
+Pigs need access to water, as they love to play in it.
+If you get a piglet, get a little shallow kiddy pool.

 Pigs don’t have anything that regulates their hunger, so they are always hungry.
 They can learn how to open fridges and cabinets to get to food so it's best not to give them food from a cupboard - they will remember which cupboard they need to open!

-Okay, so these are the pros and cons of having a teacup pig.
+Okay, so these are the pros and cons of having a MINI pig.

 As I think of more, I will update this page.
 Some people think they would be too much hassle, and other families couldn’t imagine their lives without their pigs.
 Like any animal, you have to weigh the benefits and the disadvantages and make an informed decision about whether or not you can handle the responsibility and whether or not the animal will be happy with the life you can give them.
 It’s not a decision to make lightly, because you don’t want to put a pig in an animal rescue just for being itself!